Zbignevgricevic/Eurostat-Public-Use-Files/README.md

 ## EU-LFS

 Individual EU-LFS public use files are stored [on the Eurostat website](https://ec.europa.eu/eurostat/web/microdata/labour-force-survey).
-Combined size of all the files is rather large. (around 20 GB).
+Combined size of all the files is rather large.
 Therefore rather large operative memory is needed in order to produce cumulative files containing all the countries and years.

 This repository stores R code for: